rust-lang/book/src/ch17-05-traits-for-async.md

 </figure>

-This means that we can do things like replace one string with another at the exact same location in memory as in Figure 17-8.
+This means that we can do things such as replace one string with another at the exact same location in memory as in Figure 17-8.
 This doesn’t violate the `Pin` contract because `String`—like most other types in Rust—implements `Unpin`, because it has no internal references that make it unsafe to move around!